breedx-splk/red-the-hard-way/README.md

 # RED metrics (the hard way)

-A guide to generating RED metrics without instrumentation.
+A guide to generating RED metrics without auto-instrumentation.

 ## Background